 In market research, the purpose of selecting a sample, rather than the whole of your target audience or target population, is to make the process more manageable and to reduce cost.

 When determining a sample size it is important it represents the whole of your target population.
 Within the sample, you may want to include several demographic subsets or quotas.
 Careful consideration should be given to the selection criteria, so that you create a representative sample.
 The size of the sample also needs to be sufficiently large to avoid any bias in the results.
 Your chosen research partner will have expertise in this area and be able to provide guidance.
-For further information see our sample size document.

 7 – Methodology